-Most couples come to me asking for help with communication.
-I’ve yet to meet a couple without COMMUNICATION on their To-Do list for therapy.
-That’s why it is our first exercise in premarital counseling and couples therapy.
+"Communication" is the first thing I hear when I ask why couples have come to therapy.
+I’ve yet to meet a couple without COMMUNICATION on their To-Do list for our work together.
+That's why learning function communication strategies is our first exercise in premarital counseling and couples therapy.
 “Communication” can mean many different things.
 It is nearly impossible to listen to someone else’s request when we don’t feel respected, or we feel like the person is AGAINST us.
 This creates a stalemate with people talking or yelling at each other, giving the silent treatment, or trying other useless efforts like name-calling or sarcasm to get across what they so desperately want to be understood.
 It takes two to fight.

 Often, when couples feel they are in opposition, they aren’t even arguing about the same thing.
 It’s just that each person is so stuck trying to convince their partner of something, they can’t hear anything.
 It’s fascinating to see how very genuine each partner’s desires, wants or needs are and how invisible those are to The Other person who has desires, wants or needs of his or her own that aren’t being met.
 When two people want two different things, which always happens when two different people attempt to go through life together, it can be difficult to drop your agenda long enough to cross the bridge, and really hear what The Other person is going through.
 We will realign the relationship so that each of you remembers that you are ON THE SAME TEAM so that when disagreements or hurts happen, you can work together to figure out what has happened and how to prevent it in the future.
 This is true, even when couples are separating and want help to do so respectfully and calmly, or for parents who have separated and want to co-parent effectively.
 The same principles of being respectful to yourself and the other are crucial to managing a breakup, a divorce, and even your own personal, individual sanity throughout the process.